iszczesniak/cpp/containers/index.md

 * a cutting-edge technology, and a hot research topic,

-* originally implemented as the STL.
+* originally implemented as the STL, the seminal work by Alexander Stepanov.

 Now containers are: